Advantages and Disadvantages of Integrated Pest Management

 By using a combination of non-chemical and chemical methods, IPM can effectively control pests while minimizing the use of chemicals in our environment.
 This certainly reduces the risk of accidental poisoning or accumulation of toxins in our bodies.

-#2 Slower development of resistance to pesticides
+#3 Slower development of resistance to pesticides

 Pests can develop a resistance to pesticides over time.
 When the applications of the chemicals are used repeatedly, the pests can develop a resistance to the pesticides via natural selection, where the pests that survive the application of the chemicals will pass on their genes to their offspring [3,4].

-This leads to the creation of so called “superpests” [5].
+This leads to the creation of so-called “superpests” [5].
 IPM reduces the risk of this occurring as the methods adopted by integrated pest management are natural.

-#3 Long-term sustainable method
+#5 Long-term sustainable method

 IPM is a sustainable approach to pest control.
 This approach takes into account the long-term effects of pest control measures on the environment.
+For example, a study in California demonstrated that farms implementing IPM experienced a 20% reduction in soil erosion over five years, thanks to practices like crop rotation and reduced pesticide use.

 By using a combination of methods that are less harmful to the environment, such as biological control and cultural control, IPM can help to preserve natural resources and protect the environment in the long-term.

-#4 Maintaining a balanced ecosystem
+#6 Maintaining a balanced ecosystem

-#5 Increased efficiency & better cost vs. value margin
+#10 Increased efficiency & better cost vs. value margin

 Integrated pest management is more efficient than traditional pest control methods because it targets the root cause of the pest problem and addresses it in a way that is long-lasting and effective.
 This means that pest problems are likely to be controlled more effectively, which can save time, money, and resources in the long term.